 I really like to hear their discoveries.
 It’s really those “aha” moments when I let them know and we create an environment for them to discover.
 If you can spark wonder, that’s like half the battle.
 If you can have a safe space for children to wonder and have discoveries and let them know that you are interested in their discovery, then they start to problem solve and think about things and how they can help.
 When you equip them with tools and let them know that you are here to listen, that is the most beautiful thing.
 I want them to feel heard.
 There were times when I didn’t feel heard.
 I want them to know that I hear them.
 I want to know what they find in nature, because they are going to be the ones that come up with the solutions and have the big picture.
 Instilling the stewardship in them is important.

-Ashley serves as Early Learning Specialist at GPB.
+Ashley serves as the Early Learning Specialist for GPB Education.
 In her role she delivers PBS KIDS family workshops that focus on STEAM and literacy, as well as professional development workshops to early learning educators.
-As a Chicago native, Ashley worked... more
+As a Chicago native... more